 Each Foundation must comply with the University of Sydney Act, any delegated legislation (such as by-laws and rules of the University), University policies and procedures and all other applicable legal or policy requirements, including the Charitable Fundraising Act 1991 (NSW).

 Each foundation has a council of up to 16 community and University councillors.
-The University Officer (Foundation) and the DVC & Provost are ex-officio University councillors.
+In addition the University Officer (Foundation) and the Provost are ex-officio University councillors.
 Foundations can also have a membership base.

 Relationship with the University

 As a part of the University, the foundations have access to the services of the University to assist them in their objects.
 Website creation and assistance, brand guidelines and templates, Development resources and governance advice are all available.
 The University will also register approved foundation names (current and former) as business names with ASIC.

 Councillors are acknowledged as affiliates of the University, are covered by the University's Directors and Officers policy and public liability insurance and receive invitations to a wide range of University events and programmes.